aws-cloudformation/cfn-language-discussion/RFCs/0011-DeletionPolicy.md

 # FAQ
-* How about other Resource Attributes such as CreationPolicy, DependsOn, Metadata, UpdatePolicy?
+* How about other Resource attributes such as CreationPolicy, DependsOn, Metadata, UpdatePolicy?
     * They are out of scope for now.
 We will propose to support them in a separate RFC if there is enough demand from community.

 * Will this be supported by CFN Lint (linter check for CFN template)?
-    * The AWS CloudFormation Linter (cfn-lint) will be updated to validate function and Pseudo-parameter usages under Resource Attributes.
+    * The AWS CloudFormation Linter (cfn-lint) will be updated to validate function and Pseudo-parameter usages under Resource attributes.

 # Appendix
 ## More examples